albakhtari/photoshop-22-linux/README.md

 - [x] Check wether Photoshop is installed before installing (does the "_Ps-prefix_" folder exist?)

+- [ ] Check that components are installed in the installer

 - [ ] Sort out "open with" issue